Aayuv360/Aayuv360FoodServices/replit.md

   - ✅ MongoDB database connection stable and healthy
 - **Remaining Considerations**:
   - ⚠️ 4 moderate npm security vulnerabilities in esbuild (development only)
-  - ⚠️ 112 console.log statements could be optimized for production logging
   - ✅ All critical business functionality operational
 - **Production Status**: Ready for deployment with core features fully functional